A sugar free diet simply means eating no refined, concentrated, or added sugars. You can eat anything else.

 To be sugar free, you need to read the ingredient lists on food labels, because refined sugars go by many different names.
-I've got a Names for Sugar list (almost 150 of them) that will come in handy.
+On this site you'll find a Names for Sugar list (almost 150 of them) that you can use for this purpose.

-To create refined sugar, food manufacturers take whole natural foods and plants and cook them down to the pure sugar.
-The leftovers are discarded or used for animal feed.
+To create refined sugar, food manufacturers take whole natural foods and plants and (literally) cook them down to chemically pure sugar.
+The left over residue is discarded or used for animal feed.

-Sugar cane and sugar beets are refined to white table sugar, which is pure sucrose.
-There are many, many names for the pure and partially pure products of sugar cane and sugar beets.
+Sugar cane and sugar beets are refined into white table sugar, which is chemically pure sucrose.
+Because of sugar's popularity over the centuries, there are many, many names for the pure and partially pure products of sugar cane and sugar beets.

 Corn is refined to create glucose, dextrose, and fructose ("fruit sugar"--yes, the "fructose" and "fruit sugar" seen on labels comes from corn).
-Corn, not surprisingly, is the source for corn syrup, which is also an industrially refined product.
+Corn, of course, is the source for corn syrup, which is also an industrially refined product.

 Barley and rice are refined to maltose.
-"Malted barley" and "brown rice syrup" sound harmless on ingredients lists, but, sadly, they are also a form of refined sugar.
+"Malted barley" and "brown rice syrup" sound harmless on ingredients lists, but, sadly, they are also a form of manufactured sugar.

-So is the "concentrated fruit juice" used as a sweetener in some processed foods.
+So is the "concentrated fruit juice," from a fruit source (typically apples and pears), which is used as a sweetener in some processed foods.

 The sugar substitutes are considerably more unhealthy than sugar!
 I recommend they be avoided.